zamanmonirbu/khabo-ki/README.md

 - Backend: Node.js
 - Database: MongoDB

-## User Access

-To access the user interface you can create an account or can use given credentials.

-Email: user@gmail.com
-Password: 12345

-## Admin Access

-To access the admin panel, log in with admin credentials given info.

-Email: admin@gmail.com
-Password: 12345

 ## Future Works

 - **Search Functionality**: Allow users to search for food items based on specific categories and names.